bhaaksema/guanaco-doc/index.md

 | Necessitation of announcements        | $\dfrac{\varphi}{\[\psi\]\varphi}$                                                                     | $R4$         |
 | Announcement and common knowledge     | $\dfrac{\chi\to[\varphi]\psi, \chi \wedge \varphi \to E\chi}{\chi\to[\varphi]C\psi}$                   | $R5$         |

 All axioms and rules are from Meyer & Hoek (1995) and Van Ditmarsch et al. (2007).
 Note that $A2$ and $A2'$ are propositionally equivalent, and so are $A9$ and $A9'$.
 Also note that Guanaco cannot check whether a formula is a propositional tautology.
 Users can select $A1$, but if they do so, Guanaco will always say that the justification is correct.
 We opted for this limitation due to time constraints.
-If we work on Guanaco in the future, we can give Guanaco a way to check whether something is a propositional tautology.
-But for now, this responsibility lies with the user.
+For now, the responsibility to check whether a formula is a propositional tautology lies with the user.
 However, the user can simply use another tautology checker; there are other checkers available online.

 Now, the axiom systems $\mathbf{K(m)}$, $\mathbf{KEC(m)}$, $\mathbf{S5(m)}$, $\mathbf{S5EC(m)}$, $\mathbf{PA}$ and $\mathbf{PAC}$ are defined in terms of which axioms and rules hold in them.